Build a Docker Image from a Dockerfile Using Ephemeral Environments

-The Roost Platform Auto-Discovers Dockerfile(s) to Build Docker Images
+The Roost.ai Platform Auto-Discovers Dockerfile(s) to Build Docker Images

-The Roost ephemeral environments as a service platform creates ephemeral environments and was designed specifically to test cloud-native or container-native applications.
+The Roost.ai environment management platform creates ephemeral environments and was designed specifically to test Kubernetes environments or container-native applications.
 Roost’s proprietary technology continuously scans and inspects source-code repositories (e.g. GitHub, GitLab, and BitBucket) and auto-discovers all Dockerfile(s) associated with a containerized app.

 By running a “docker build command” on a Dockerfile a Docker Image is auto-generated in the user’s Roost Local Image Registry.
 After performing that task, a Docker run can be performed or the Image can be pushed to a production image registry like ECR or JFrog.